MicrosoftDocs/azure-docs/articles/azure-monitor/app/ilogger.md

 ## Control logging level

-`ILogger` has a built-in mechanism to apply [log filtering](/aspnet/core/fundamentals/logging/?view=aspnetcore-2.2#log-filtering).
+`ILogger` has a built-in mechanism to apply [log filtering](/aspnet/core/fundamentals/logging#log-filtering).
 This lets you control the logs that are sent to each registered provider, including the Application Insights provider.
 The filtering can be done either in configuration (typically by using an *appsettings.json* file) or in code.

-The following examples show how to apply filter rules to ApplicationInsightsLoggerProvider.
+The following examples show how to apply filter rules to `ApplicationInsightsLoggerProvider`.

 ### Create filter rules in configuration with appsettings.json